michelled/weavly.org/src/robot-activities/robot-on-a-mission.md

 ## Level Up

-* Complete this activity again with a planned shape or pattern in mind
+* Complete this activity again with a planned shape or pattern in mind.
-* Restrict the number of cells the robot can move
+* Restrict the number of cells the robot can move.